Trapped Between Two Rocks at the End of the World

 Swallowed by rock.

-“They couldn’t retrieve the body from the cave,” Rachel overheard a few old women chatting behind her at Iskra’s funeral a few days ago.
+“They couldn’t retrieve the body from the cave,” Rachel overheard a group of old women chatting behind her at Iskra’s funeral a few days ago.
 “Poor thing.”

 “Yes, poor dear,” another agreed.